oladebo/Predicting-Telecoms-churn-Analysis/README.md

 ### Data Source

--Amdari Project Predicting Customer Churn: Identifying Customers that are Susceptible to Churn
+- Amdari Project Predicting Customer Churn: Identifying Customers that are Susceptible to Churn

 ### Tools Used